casper-network/docs-archive/implementation/p2p.rst

    network while being less affected by the total number of nodes.
 This means the load should be distributed among the peers rather than create hot-spots.

-To achieve these we have the following high level approach:
+To achieve these we have the following high-level approach:

 -  Gossip only the meta-data about the Blocks to minimize the amount of data transfer.
 -  Full Blocks can be served on demand when the gossiped meta-data is *new.*
--  Nodes should pick a *relay factor* according to how much network traffic they can handle and find that many node to gossip to, nodes for which the information is *new*.
+-  Nodes should pick a *relay factor* according to how much network traffic they can handle and find that many nodes to gossip to --- nodes for which the information is *new*.
--  Nodes should pick a *relay saturation* target beyond which point they don’t try to push to new peers so the last ones to get a message don’t have to contact every other peer in futility.
+-  Nodes should pick a *relay saturation* target beyond which point they don’t try to push to new peers, so the last ones to get a message don’t have to contact every other peer in futility.
--  Nodes should try to spread the information mostly to their closer neighbors (in terms of Kademlia distance) but also to their farther away peers to accelerate the spread of information to the far reaches of the network.
+-  Nodes should try to spread the information mostly to their closer neighbors (in terms of Kademlia distance), but also to their farther away peers to accelerate the spread of information to the far reaches of the network.

 Picking Nodes for Gossip
 ~~~~~~~~~~~~~~~~~~~~~~~~

 As we established in the :ref:`communications-discovery`
-section the nodes maintain a list of peers using a Kademlia table.
+section, the nodes maintain a list of peers using a Kademlia table.
 The table has
 one bucket for each possible distance between the bits of their IDs, and they
 pick a number *k* to be length of the list of nodes in each of these buckets
 that they keep track of.

 In statistical terms, half of the nodes in the network will fall in the first
 bucket, since the first bit of their ID will either be 0 or 1.
-Similarly each
+Similarly, each
 subsequent bucket holds half of the remainder of the network.
 Since *k* is the
 same for each bucket, this means that nodes can track many more of their closest
 neighbors than the ones which are far away from them.
 This is why in Kademlia,
-as we perform lookups, we get closer and closer to the best possible match
+as we perform lookups we get closer and closer to the best possible match
 anyone knows about.

-In practice this means that if we have a network of 50 nodes and a *k* of 10,
+In practice, this means that if we have a network of 50 nodes and a *k* of 10,
 then from the perspective of any given peer, 25 nodes fall into the first
-bucket, but it only tracks 10 of them, ergo it will never gossip to 15 nodes
+bucket, but it only tracks 10 of them; ergo it will never gossip to 15 nodes
 from the other half that it doesn’t have the room to track in its table.

 We can use this skewness to our advantage: say we pick a *relay factor* of 3; if